markshust/markshust.com-gatsby/content/blog/2019/02/11/im-an-educator/index.md

 > *Magento (as well as some other platforms) are still very hard to learn.*

-**I believe my biggest strength is the ability to convey complex information simply.** My blog has been a testament to that over the years.
+**I believe one of my biggest strengths is the ability to convey complex information simply.** My blog has been a testament to that over the years.
 I've always enjoyed writing technical blogs, mainly as a reference for myself, but realized others found the posts helpful as well.
 Over the last couple years, I've also created <a href="https://egghead.io/instructors/mark-shust" target="_blank">a handful of screencast lessons & courses on Egghead</a> (with more to soon come), which have provided me with an alternative method of helping others.
 I'm a very visual learner myself, so this method of learning has always resonated with me.

 The itch has gotten me again, and I realized something: **I'm an educator** 👨‍🏫.
 I always believed in the back of my head that I would be a teacher of sorts, but the traditional education schooling system has never resonated with me (I believe in certifications and doing real, actual work as opposed to getting degrees in isolation).
 So as of today, I'll be devoting just about my entire time creating: